 This is usually replacing broken or chipped tiles, cement repairs and unblocking rainwater pipes etc.

 Both methods are very effective at removing the moss.

 If you want to have your roof re-coloured, coated or sealed, then we suggest you clean it first with a power washer.

 Power washers remove not only moss, algae and lichen but also pollutants, grease and dust that could prevent the coating from adhering to the tiles correctly.

 If you have no interest in re-colouring your tiles, then the manual scraping/brushing method will suffice.

 HOW LONG UNTIL THE MOSS GROWS BACK?

-Without the application of chemicals, you can expect the moss to start growing back within 6-12 months, although it will take a few years before the moss growth becomes prolific again.
+Without the application of chemicals, you can expect the moss to start growing back within a couple of years, although it will take a fair few years before the moss growth becomes prolific again.

 BIOCIDE ROOF TREATMENT